GitHub-Insight-ANZ-Lab/copilot-lab-weather-app-react/README.md

 # GitHub Copilot Workshop for Front-end developers

 ## Introduction
 This workshop is designed for front-end developers familiar with React and TypeScript.
 Participants will build a weather application that integrates the OpenWeatherMap API, utilising GitHub Copilot to enhance productivity and code quality.
-The workshop covers key topics such as state management, testing, debugging, performance optimization, responsive design, accessibility, API security, deployment, and Git workflows.
+The workshop covers basic topics such as state management, testing, debugging, responsive design, accessibility and API security.

 ## Learning Objectives: